Noisy Beeping Networks: Preliminaries

+We can relax the $BL$ model and give collision-detection capabilities to either beeping nodes (denoted with $B_{cd}$) or to listening nodes (denoted with $L_{cd}$).
+In the $B_{cd}L$ and the $B_{cd}L_{cd}$ models, parties that beep at a given slot can distinguish between the event that none of their neighbors beeped at that slot and the event where one or more of their neighbors beeped.
+In the $BL_{cd}$ and $B_{cd}L_{cd}$ models, a party that listens and hears a beep can distinguish between the event where a single neighbor beeped and the event where multiple neighbors beeped.

-\paragraph{Noisy Beeping Model.} In the noisy beeping model, $BL_\eps$, the communication goes as defined in the above paragraph, however, random noise might alter the event of hearing a beep to a silence, and vice versa.
-In particular, for any party~$v$ set to \emph{listen} at a given slot, if the expected outcome of the node (in the standard beeping model) in this specific slot is $out \in \{beep, silence\}$, then with probability~$\eps$ its outcome in the noisy model will be the other possible outcome.
-We assume that the noise crossover probability is in the range $\eps\in(0,1/2)$ and assume that the noise is independent between different nodes and across different time-slots of the same node.
+\paragraph{Noisy Beeping Model.} In the noisy beeping model, $BL_\eps$, the communication works similarly to the $BL$ model defined in the paragraph above, except that random noise might alter the event of hearing a beep to a silence, and vice-versa.
+In particular, for any party~$v$ set to \emph{listen} at a given slot, if the anticipated outcome of the node (in the noiseless $BL$ model) in this specific slot is $out \in \{beep, silence\}$, then with probability~$\eps$ its outcome in the noisy model will be the other possible outcome.
+We assume that the noise crossover probability is in the range of $\eps\in(0,1/2)$ and that the noise is independent between different nodes and across different time-slots of the same node.
+We further assume $\eps$ is known to all the parties.

-\paragraph{Protocols.} Nodes run \emph{a protocol}---a distributed algorithm that aims to solve some distributed task (e.g., to color the network, or to elect a leader).
-The protocol dictates to each node when to beep or listen, and what output to give, as a function of the current time slot, all previous communication, and the node's input and randomness.
+\paragraph{Protocols.} Nodes run \emph{a protocol}---a distributed algorithm that aims to solve some distributed task (e.g., to color the network, elect a leader, or broadcast a message).
+The protocol dictates to each node when to beep or listen and what output to give, as a function of the current time slot, all previous communications, and the node's input and randomness.
+The \emph{transcript} of a given party is the sequence of sent and received messages (or beeps) observed by that party during the execution of the protocol.
+The protocol's transcript is the aggregation of all the parties' transcripts.

+We assume that a protocol $\pi$ can run on any graph~$G$ with $n$ nodes, and denote an instance of such execution by~$\pi(G)$; we usually omit~$G$ when it is clear from context.
+(We sometimes restrict $\pi$ to a certain family of graphs, e.g., cliques~$K_n$.)
+The \emph{length} or \emph{round complexity} of a protocol~$\pi$ on~$G$, denoted~$|\pi(G)|$, is the (maximal) number of rounds (slots) it takes until all parties have terminated.
+We naturally extend this notion to denote the asymptotic behavior of~$\pi$ over a family of graphs $\{G_i = (V_i,E_i)\}$, with $|V_i|\to\infty$.